nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Viewing Teaching Assistants: `list`

-Displays a list of all teaching assistants in the address book.
+You can view the list of all teaching assistants in TAManager.

 Format: `list`